jdx/usage/examples/docs/MISE_INLINE.md

-Save exact version to config file e.g.: `mise use --pin node@20` will save 20.0.0 as the version Set MISE_ASDF_COMPAT=1 to make this the default behaviorExamples:
+Save exact version to config file e.g.: `mise use --pin node@20` will save 20.0.0 as the version Set MISE_ASDF_COMPAT=1 to make this the default behavior

+Examples:

     # set the current version of node to 20.x in .mise.toml of current directory
     # will write the fuzzy version (e.g.: 20)
     $ mise use node@20